oliverkoetter/kopfkino/README.md

 The redis server needs to be implemented via the heroku [Redis addon](https://elements.heroku.com/addons/heroku-redis).

 ## API guide
+The current API for imagery retrieval is the [Pexels API for Python](https://pypi.org/project/pexels-api/).
+A registration is needed in order to get an API key.
+There is no limit on API requests.

-The microframework used to design this RESTful API is the Flask framework.
+The microframework used to design this RESTful API back-end is the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework.
 The available routes on this project are:
 ### /create/
 https://kopfkino-app.herokuapp.com/create/